People of SAGE 2YC

 Senior Lecturer, Oregon Institute of Marine Biology, University of Oregon

 I am a marine biologist at the University of Oregon's Institute of Marine Biology (OIMB).
 I am the Institute's Academic Coordinator and the Director of the Center for Ocean Science Education Excellence -Pacific Partnerships (COSEE-PP).
 The COSEE-PP project has concentrated on providing 2YC faculty with professional opportunities to work with ocean scientists and learn about current ocean science research that is useful for their teaching.
 We have also developed a research internship program, Promoting Research Investigations in the Marine Environment "PRIME" that brings community college students to Pacific marine labs for a summer research experience.
 I am interested in faculty professional development and was a PI of OIMB's G K-12 project and the Faculty Institutes for Reforming Science Teaching (FIRST) project.
 I am currently a team leader for FIRST IV which provides professional development in student- centered teaching for biology post docs.
 I recently served as president of the Organization of Biological Field Stations and am a member of the education and diversity committee of the National Association of Marine Laboratories.

 Geoscience Web Content Developer, Science Education Resource Center, Carleton College

 I am part of a team of geoscience professionals who generate educational web content at the Science Education Resource Center (SERC) at Carleton College.
 For more information about what I do, see my profile page

-Joan Karp -The external evaluator for the project is Joan Karp, from the Program Evaluation and Research Group (PERG) at Lesley University.
+Joan Karp -The external evaluator for the project is Joan Karp, from the Program Evaluation and Research Group (PERG) at Endicott College.